[updated October 2019]

 The room itself is like a fun, modern pied-à-terre complete with an old-school turntable and all the Neil Diamond and Barry Manilow you’d want to spin.

 Need more ideas for lodging in Nashville?
+Check out this comprehensive guide to Nashville hotels.

 There are so many spots to check out that I couldn’t make room in my schedule (or stomach) for all of them so I will just have to return to Nashville soon.
 Also, if you are plant-based, here’s the ultimate vegan guide to Nashville.
 I also especially want to check out the adorable Mewsic Kitty Café, Tennessee’s first cat café!